-- (e) The Trustee may refrain from doing anything under this Agreement that would or might in its reasonable opinion be contrary to law or render it liable to any person, and until it has been indemnified or secured to its satisfaction against any and all costs, losses, expenses, or liabilities which it would or might sustain or incur as a result.
-The Trustee may refrain from performing any action not expressly provided in this Agreement unless it is first given the proper written instructions by the Issuer. - (f) Except as may be necessary to perform its duties under this Agreement and as required by applicable laws, rules, regulations or an order of the Government, the Trustee (i) shall permanently keep privileged and confidential, separate and distinct, any information, data, documents, files, properties, funds, or any other matter which it may acquire pursuant to this Agreement or obtained in the course of the performance of its duties and functions as a Trustee, (ii) shall refrain from disclosing any such information or item in any manner, whether written, verbal, telegraphic, coded, or encrypted, whether in physical, electronic, or any other form or media, and (iii) hereby undertakes not to use any such information or item for its own benefit or for the benefit of any of its clients regardless of whether or not such use can be shown to cause disadvantage, injury, or damage to the Issuer; provided, that where any disclosure of the foregoing information is required by applicable laws, rules, regulations or an order of the Government, the Trustee shall properly apprise the Issuer of such disclosure and give reasonable opportunity to the Issuer to consider the same.
-This Section shall survive this Agreement. - (g) For the faithful performance of its duties under this Agreement, the Trustee shall not be required to furnish any bond or undertaking.
+- (e) The Trustee may refrain from doing anything under the Trust Agreement that would or might in its reasonable opinion be contrary to law or render it liable to any person, and until it has been indemnified or secured to its satisfaction against any and all costs, losses, expenses, or liabilities which it would or might sustain or incur as a result.
+The Trustee may refrain from performing any action not expressly provided in the Trust Agreement unless it is first given the proper written instructions by the Issuer except if there is an occurrence of an Event of Default. - (f) Except as may be necessary to perform its duties under the Trust Agreement and as required by applicable laws, rules, regulations or an order of the Government, the Trustee (i) shall permanently keep privileged and confidential, separate and distinct, any information, data, documents, files, properties, funds, or any other matter which it may acquire pursuant to the Trust Agreement or obtained in the course of the performance of its duties and functions as a Trustee, (ii) shall refrain from disclosing any such information or item in any manner, whether written, verbal, telegraphic, coded, or encrypted, whether in physical, electronic, or any other form or media, and (iii) hereby undertakes not to use any such information or item for its own benefit or for the benefit of any of its clients regardless of whether or not such use can be shown to cause disadvantage, injury, or damage to the Issuer; provided, that where any disclosure of the foregoing information is required by Applicable Law, the Trustee shall consult with and properly apprise the Issuer of such legal requirement prior to the proposed disclosure and give reasonable opportunity to the Issuer to consider the same before the Trustee makes any decision to release it.
+This obligation shall survive the Trust Agreement.